NonWonderDog/.dotfiles/README.md

 icon, as if they were shortcuts.

 The Haskell interpreter ghci doesn't read the `$HOME/.ghci` file except when run from a Unix shell.
-It works in CYGWIN and MSYS, but they have unrelated issues with Control-C.  To run ghci from the windows command shell (which is recommended), a link to `.dotfiles\ghci` must be made at `%APPDATA%\ghc\ghci.conf` manually.
+In order to allow ghci to be run from the windows command shell (which is recommended due to Control-C issues), a link to `.dotfiles\ghci` will also be made at `%APPDATA%\ghc\ghci.conf`.